 Alternatively, why not just encrypt the whole disk?
 This however presupposes that you won’t leave your computer on and unattended, as your files will be unprotected.
 Having encrypted containers or one containing all others is the best way to keep your data safe.

 Another simple way to protect your research data is to secure your account in the first place using a strong password.
-All these are features of Linux operating system for security of your data
+All these are features of the Linux operating system for the security of your data.

 Storing research papers and other data is of the essence, especially if you placed a lot of effort and time into creating them.